ZiyueZhang08/Quant_RUC/Homework/finance/2023201775/README.md

 1. Use `pathlib.Path` to handle paths

 2. Try to use vectorized `pandas` operations `apply`, but for I/O-intensive tasks like generating documents, processing row by row is reasonable.

+3. Load the template out of the loop to improve efficiency (loaded once and used repeatedly).